crosenth/medirect/README.rst

 about
 =====

-In my job I build a lot of nucleic bacteria reference databases.
-I created this package to help me do that quickly.
-The utilities in this package (mefetch and ffetch) can be slotted in along with other ncbi utilities and follow the same edirect `documenation <https://www.ncbi.nlm.nih.gov/books/NBK25501/>`_, `guidelines and requirements <https://www.ncbi.nlm.nih.gov/books/NBK25497/#_chapter2_Usage_Guidelines_and_Requiremen_>`_ and
+As a bioinformatician I build a lot of nucleic bacteria reference databases.
+I created this package to help do that quickly.
+The utilities in this package (mefetch and ffetch) can be slotted in along with other ncbi utilities and follow the same edirect
+`documenation <https://www.ncbi.nlm.nih.gov/books/NBK25501/>`_,
+`guidelines and requirements <https://www.ncbi.nlm.nih.gov/books/NBK25497/#_chapter2_Usage_Guidelines_and_Requiremen_>`_ and
 `usage policies <https://www.ncbi.nlm.nih.gov/home/about/policies.shtml>`_.

 For large data requests I highlight two points from the usage policy: